 On 30 November 2017, the European Commission published a list of projects from the First Tranche of the 2017 Blending Call that were proposed for funding.
 The total level of funding amounted to about 1 billion euros for the 39 chosen projects.

 The CEF coordination committee (representatives of the Member States) formally agreed to the proposal on 12 December 2017.
-The European Commission can now adopt a corresponding act that authorises the Innovation and Networks Executive Agency (INEA) to enter into grant agreements with the beneficiaries.
+The European Commission can now adopt a corresponding act that authorises the European Climate, Infrastructure and Environment Executive Agency (CINEA) to enter into grant agreements with the beneficiaries.

 Overall, seven of the 12 project applications with German participation and a level of funding of 71.3 million euros were proposed for funding.